msadowski/msadowski.github.io/_posts/2019-11-21-Comparing-SLAM-with-ROS-evo.md

 What my data lacks is groundtruth as at the moment I don't have a way to capture it.
 This post describes the way to evaluate output of two SLAM methods against one another.

 ## evo

+I found evo, while doing research for my newsletter Weekly Robotics and featured it in [issue #58](https://weeklyrobotics.com/weekly-robotics-58).

 As per the description on [project website](https://michaelgrupp.github.io/evo/):